gherlein/gherlein/README.md

 totally vanishes under stress, or when tired.
 Some folks just seem to make good decisions no matter what.
 Those are keepers.
 Folks don't need to always be right.
 It's not about being right.
 It's "did you make the best decision you could with the information you had at the time."
+More importantly:  did you make a decision at the right time?

 After judgement comes curiosity.
 If you are a learner, you probably have the right mindset to be adaptable.
 The only constant is change.
 Learners adapt.